 Our motto is “a friendly and approachable community for everyone“.

 We are an active group and growing all the time.
-Currently, we have over 600 members, covering all the different disciplines that relate to WordPress.
+Currently, we have around 650 members, covering all the different disciplines that relate to WordPress.

 We aim to cater to all areas of interest and to all levels of expertise with a group that is welcoming for everyone.